porvah/Connectify/README.md

 2 - **One-to-one messaging** supports image sharing and real-time communication.

 3 - The **self-chat** functionality allows users to create a personal chat space where they can message themselves.
-This feature serves as a private notepad,
+This feature serves as a private notepad.

 4 - **Contact Access Permission** Granting access to your contacts enables Connectify to identify which of your contacts are also using the app